A group of pigs were originally taken from Auckland Island in 1999 by the Rare Breeds Conservation Society.

 To obtain the cells that were implanted into the brains of the rats, newborn piglets (6-12 days old) were anaesthetized and euthanized by having their blood drained (exsanguination).

 Both parts of this cruel experiment were approved by an NZ Animal Ethics Committee — the Living Cell Technologies Animal Ethics Committee.

 You can access the publication here.

-The research that we have discovered involving the Auckland Island Pigs can be defined as Xenotransplantation which refers to the transplantation of living cells, tissues, or organs from individuals of species into another species.
+The research that we have discovered involving the Auckland Island Pigs can be defined as Xenotransplantation which refers to the transplantation of living cells, tissues, or organs from individuals of one species into another species.

 Xenotransplantation is a controversial topic and in fact, all xenotransplantation was banned worldwide in 1997 due to concerns that a virus in pigs could be transmitted to humans in this way.
-Some countries, such as New Zealand, are now allowing xenotransplantation research to continue.4 Surprisingly, New Zealand has the third largest investment in xenotransplantation worldwide since approximately 2000, behind USA and South Korea.5
+Some countries, such as New Zealand, are now allowing xenotransplantation research to continue.4 Surprisingly, New Zealand has had the third largest investment in xenotransplantation worldwide since approximately 2000, behind the USA and South Korea.5

 Problems with xenotransplantation

 The ethical problems involved for non-human animals are obvious – their bodies are exploited in multiple ways and many are killed.
 Animals are not factories that we can use to produce desirable cells from, and they are not made up of spare parts that we can just take and use as we please.

 One of our core beliefs is that animals aren’t commodities; they are sentient and capable of a wide range of emotions including pain, fear and happiness.
 It is therefore morally wrong to exploit animals.